-The GDT experimental achievements shift the projects of a GDT-based neutron source (GDT-NS) on a higher level of competitive ability and make possible today to construct a source with reasonable parameters, suitable for materials testing.
+The GDT experimental achievements and recent progress of the Budker Institute in development of neutral beams for fusion studies [7] shift the projects of a GDT-based neutron source (GDT-NS) on a higher level of competitive ability and make possible today to construct a source with reasonable parameters, suitable for materials testing.

-Another mirror-trap concept proposed by the Budker Institute as a neutron source is a gas-dynamic multiplemirror Trap (GDMT) [7] combines the features of existing GOL-3 [8] and GDT devices, namely the GDT-like central cell with sloshing ions produced by intense neutral beam injection, and the multiple-mirror end sections to suppress axial plasma losses.
-Such a combination became feasible due to recent findings in both GOL-3 and GDT experiments [9].
+Another mirror-trap concept proposed by the Budker Institute as a neutron source is a gas-dynamic multiplemirror trap (GDMT) [8] combines the features of existing GOL-3 [9] and GDT devices, namely the GDT-like central cell with sloshing ions produced by intense neutral beam injection, and the multiple-mirror end sections to suppress axial plasma losses.
+Such a combination became feasible due to recent findings in both GOL-3 and GDT experiments [10, 11].